scipy-lectures/scientific-python-lectures/euroscipy2010_tutorials/source/summary-exercices/optimize-fit.rst

 deliver information on the Earth's topography (see [Mallet09]_ for more details).

-In this tutorial, the goal is to analyze the waveform recorded by the lidar system and extract peaks.
+In this tutorial, the goal is to analyze the waveform recorded by the lidar system [#data]_.
+Such a signal contains peaks whose center and amplitude permit to compute the position and some characteristics of the hit target.
 When the footprint of the laser beam is around 1m on the Earth surface, the beam can hit multiple targets during the two-way propagation (for example the ground and the top of a tree or building).
-The sum of the contributions of each target hit by the laser beam produces a complex signal.
-This is what we want to process.
+The sum of the contributions of each target hit by the laser beam then produces a complex signal with multiple peaks, each one containing information about one target.

 One state of the art method to extract information from these data is to decompose them in a sum of Gaussian functions where each function represents the contribution of a target hit by the laser beam.

-Therefore, we use the ``scipy.optimize`` module to fit a waveform to a sum of Gaussian functions.
+Therefore, we use the ``scipy.optimize`` module to fit a waveform to one or a sum of Gaussian functions.

+.. _first_step:

 Loading and visualization
 ~~~~~~~~~~~~~~~~~~~~~~~~~